wireshell/wireshell/docs/commands/user.md

 $ wireshell user:delete {user-name},{user-name}*
 ```

-\* This argument is optional, if you want to delete users by role instead skip it.
+\* This argument is optional.
+If you want to delete users by role instead, just skip it.

 ### Available options: